-**FOR USE IN VIRTUAL TRAINING SESSIONS** A brand new and exciting training activity for VIRTUAL training to get teams talking, engaging and cooperating.
+**FOR USE IN VIRTUAL TRAINING SESSIONS** A brand new and exciting training activity for virtual training to get teams talking, engaging and cooperating. *This activity is supplied digitally.*

 12-24 (in 4 teams of 3-6 per team)